Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Ford Media Center

-Lawler has a wealth of global experience in business strategy particularly related to market analysis, pricing strategy and product programs.
-He was a key member of the team that led the company’s North American turnaround, serving as controller of U.S. Marketing and Sales from January 2007 until moving to China in 2010.
+He joined Ford in 1990 and subsequently served in a variety of roles in North America, Europe and Asia.
+His assignments included controller of Ford of Europe’s Product Development organization and a finance leadership assignment with Mazda in Japan.
+Later, Lawler was a key member of the team that led the company’s North American turnaround, serving as controller of U.S. Marketing and Sales from January 2007 until moving to China in 2010.
 In the U.S. position, he was responsible for key business strategies including pricing and business planning, and led the company’s efforts to reduce complexity and overhaul dealer policies.

-Lawler earned a bachelor’s degree in economics from Knox College in 1988 and an MBA from the University of Iowa in 1990.
-Born in 1966, he and his wife, Inga, have three children.
+Lawler earned a bachelor’s degree in economics from Knox College in 1988 and a master’s degree in Business Administration from the University of Iowa in 1990.
+He and his wife, Inga, have three children.